gumieri/huexe/README.md

 ## Installation

-Download the package of your Operating System at [hue/releases](https://github.com/gumieri/huexe/releases) and extract it where you prefer.
+1. Download the package of your Operating System at [hue/releases](https://github.com/gumieri/huexe/releases) and extract it where you prefer.

-Use the `setup` executable to generate a `config.yml`.
+2. Use the `setup` executable to generate a `config.yml`.

     It will search for the Philips Hue Bridge in your network using [meethue.com/api/nupnp](https://www.meethue.com/api/nupnp).
 All the others executables use this same `config.yml`.

-You will need to open this file in a text editor and configure manualy the rest.
+4. You will need to open this file in a text editor and configure manualy the rest.

-If you want to control other lamps, create a copy of this instalation and edit the `id` to the desired one.
+  If you want to control other lamps, create a copy of this installation and edit the `id` to the desired one.
 ### Configurations

 #### id